-Most people find that their symptoms gradually improve with time as the nerves slowly recover.
-This may take several months or more.
-For some people, nerve damage will be permanent.
-In this situation, however, many people find that their symptoms become less troublesome over time, as they adapt and find ways of coping with the changes.
+After treatment is over, most people find that their symptoms gradually improve as the nerves slowly recover.
+This usually takes several months.
+But, for some people, the nerves don’t completely recover and some nerve damage is long-term.
+Despite this, many people find that their symptoms become less troublesome over time.